attested-frontiers/openbanking.nr-server/docs/root-of-trust.md

-This is a sample of the response which contains the payment details showing debtor anmd credit accounts, amount, currency, status , etc:
+This is a sample of the response which contains the payment details with status of ` "AcceptedSettlementCompleted"` in addition to showing debtor and credit accounts, amount, currency, etc.

 ```
 {